4.6 million self-employed workers need to complete a tax return…do you?

-With the impending Self Assessment tax return deadline rolling around, Heather Dore, Regional Manager of Easy Accountancy answers some of your most commonly asked tax return questions.
+With the impending Self Assessment tax return deadline rolling around, Heather Dore, Regional Manager of Easy Accountancy (external link) answers some of your most commonly asked tax return questions.

 For some of my jobs I am paid in cash by my clients.
 How is it best to record this income in case HM Revenue and Customs (HMRC) ask to view it?